As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Israel has mobilized 360,000 reservists, massed additional forces near Gaza and evacuated tens of thousands of residents from nearby communities.

-Toppling Hamas, which has ruled Gaza since 2007, would likely require prolonged ground fighting and reoccupying Gaza, at least temporarily.
+Toppling Hamas, which has ruled Gaza since 2007, would likely require reoccupying Gaza, at least temporarily.
 Even then, Hamas has a long history of operating as an underground insurgency in areas controlled by Israel.

 Hamas said it launched its attack Saturday because Palestinians’ suffering had become intolerable under unending Israeli military occupation and increasing settlements in the West Bank and a 16-year-long blockade in Gaza.

-In a new tactic, Israel is warning civilians to evacuate whole Gaza neighborhoods, rather than just individual buildings, then levelling large swaths in waves of airstrikes.
+In a new tactic, Israel is warning civilians to evacuate whole Gaza neighborhoods, rather than just individual buildings, then leveling large swaths in waves of airstrikes.

 Israel’s tone has changed as well.
 In past conflicts, its military insisted on the precision of strikes in Gaza, trying to ward off criticism over civilian deaths.
 This time, military briefings emphasize the destruction being wreaked.